project-alice-assistant/HermesLedControl/README.md

-# SLC - Snips Led Control
+# HLC - Hermes Led Control
-Provides an easy way to control your leds on a Snips install.
+Provides an easy way to control your device leds on an hermes environement.
 It is highly customizable and beginner friendly

-**Do not simply clone the master and use it unless you know what you are doing!!** Check out the [wiki](https://github.com/Psychokiller1888/snipsLedControl/wiki) for all the informations about how to install and use
+**Do not simply clone the master and use it unless you know what you are doing!!** Check out the [wiki](https://github.com/project-alice-assistant/HermesLedControl/wiki) for all the informations about how to install and use

 It currently supports these hardwares:
 - Respeaker 2